UPDATED BY

 Work Culture Don’ts

 While lunch breaks are not legally required, allowing employees to shut off their computer for 30 minutes to an hour each day helps create a positive work culture.
 Your team is not composed of robots, so expecting employees to continuously churn out quality work over the course of eight hours without breaks is unrealistic — and unhealthy.
 More than that, it suggests that employees are only valued for their work output, not as individuals.
-Regular breaks have actually been shown to improve productivity and 81 percent of employees who break for lunch on a daily basis report having a desire to actively contribute to their organization.
+Regular breaks have actually been shown to improve attention and performance

 If you’ve set aside time to meet with an employee individually, do your best to honor that meeting, especially if something else comes up.
 Doing so will show you value and respect the individual’s time, and care about what they have to say.